ayuayue/quartz/content/exampleSite/docker.md

 ---
+aliases:
+draft: false
+categories: []
+date: 2023-05-07T01:24:56+08:00
+lastmod: 2023-05-07T16:48:58+08:00
-title: "Hosting with Docker"
+title: docker
 tags:
 - setup
 ---

-If you want to host Quartz on a machine without using a webpage hosting service, it may be easier to [install Docker Compose](https://docs.docker.com/compose/install/) and follow the instructions below than to [install Quartz's dependencies manually](notes/preview%20changes.md).
+If you want to host Quartz on a machine without using a webpage hosting service, it may be easier to [install Docker Compose](https://docs.docker.com/compose/install/) and follow the instructions below than to [install Quartz's dependencies manually](preview%20changes.md).
 ## Hosting Quartz Locally
 You can serve Quartz locally at `http://localhost:1313` with the following script, replacing `/path/to/quartz` with the actual path to your Quartz folder.